 Hotels: where to stay in Mulhouse?

 Do not hesitate to consult my article on the best hotels in Mulhouse.
-Otherwise, here are 3 different style accommodations that I can recommend:
+Otherwise, here are two different-style accommodations I can recommend:

 L’Hotel Mulhouse Centre is ideally located in the city center, with a magnificent decoration, comfortable rooms and a good breakfast… A great value for money!